 We are very grateful to the author, Julian Davies, who has very kindly given permission for us to reproduce it here.
 The text and photographs are unaltered from the original version apart from the addition of subheadings.
 Thanks to the great-great-grandson of Arthur Heathcote, we have been able to include copies of AMH’s original drawings.

 - The author surmised that Arthur Heathcote and H.M.Gibbs may have met at Oxford.
-Heathcote had, like his father, gone to Oriel College Oxford.
+Heathcote had, like his father, gone to Oriel College, Oxford.
 Henry Martin Gibbs had been educated at Lancing College in Sussex and Clare College Cambridge.
 He was three years younger than Arthur Heathcote.
-Despite the health problems cited as the reason for the trip to Peru, he went on to become High Sheriff of Somerset and lived until just before his 78th birthday.
+Despite the health problems cited as the reason for the trip to Peru, he would go on to become High Sheriff of Somerset and live until just before his 78th birthday.
 He was a significant benefactor of Lancing School, where there is now a house named after him.

 The link between them could well have been through their parents and the Oxford Movement which reinvigorated the Anglican church in the mid to late 19th century.
 John Keble had been Sir William Heathcote’s tutor at Oriel.
 In 1835 Sir William persuaded John Keble to come to Hursley as Vicar, where Keble used the proceeds of his best-selling book of poems for Sundays, “The Christian Year“, to fund a substantial rebuild of Hursley Church.